Charlie Kirk: Russian invasion of Ukraine

 Kirk often advanced pro-Russian talking points about the Russo-Ukrainian War.
 In the days before the Russian invasion of Ukraine, Kirk characterized the tensions as a "border dispute" and repeated false claims from Russian state media that Ukrainian forces had been shelling a Russian separatist enclave.
 Kirk's spokesman said at the time that while Kirk disagreed with the Russian invasion, he was "rightly questioning" U.S. foreign policy.

-Kirk opposed the U.S. sending arms to Ukraine or helping the country financially.
+Kirk opposed the U.S. sending arms to Ukraine or providing financial support to the country.
 In August 2025, Kirk disagreed with Trump's decision to send more military aid to Ukraine, saying: "We were against it with Biden.
 Why would we be for it now?
 Unless it gets us to a peace settlement".
 He called Ukrainian president Volodymyr Zelenskyy a "CIA puppet" and "gangster" who "sent his own people to a senseless massacre", claiming that Zelenskyy had no interest in ending the war.
 Kirk said that Ukraine should cut spending on what he called a war it could not "win".
 He also claimed that Crimea could not be returned to Ukraine because "it has always been part of Russia".

-In November 2024 Kirk offered an "apology" to the Russian people, stating "very few Americans want war with you" and that "the people obsessed with fighting you forever" were a minority "on their way out of power".
-His post was shared by Russian state-owned news agency RT.
+In November 2024, Kirk offered an "apology" to the Russian people, stating "very few Americans want war with you" and that "the people obsessed with fighting you forever" were a minority "on their way out of power".
+His post was shared by the Russian state-owned news agency RT.
 Kirk believed that the U.S. was "wrong" to view Russia as an enemy, although he said he did not like "the Russian Federation or Russian dictator Vladimir Putin".
 At the February 2022 Conservative Political Action Conference, Kirk said that "the southern border matters a lot more than the Ukrainian border" and "I want every Republican leader ... to call what's happening on the southern border an invasion because two million people waltzed into our country last year."

+Greenland

+In January 2025, Kirk and Donald Trump, Jr. visited Greenland and hosted a lunch for locals in an effort to build support for a US annexation of Greenland.
+Local journalists later discovered that the group included homeless people recruited with the promise of a free meal.
+After his return to the US, Kirk said on his podcast that the young people of Greenland considered annexation to be a matter of dignity and that they wanted "to be part of a country that respects them, that gives them human rights".
+Following Greenland's parliamentary elections in March, in which voters repudiated the idea of annexation, he said that the "election shows that the pro-American forces are ascendant in Greenland, and it should be partnered with America, not the Old World."

 China and Taiwan

-Kirk told his listeners in 2025, "I would say, sadly if we took Taiwan, it would probably start a nuclear war.
+Kirk told his listeners in 2025, "I would say, sadly, if we took Taiwan, it would probably start a nuclear war.
 Our leaders have largely mishandled China.
-We probably should have taken it in 1950 right after World War II."
+We probably should have taken [Taiwan] in 1950 right after World War II."